AdobeDocs/workfront.nl-NL/help/quicksilver/planning/records/create-records.md

 >
 >If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](/help/quicksilver/planning/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md). -->

-## Records maken door deze handmatig aan een recordtype toe te voegen <!--in a record type table (I don't think you can create them elsewhere right now)-->
+## Records maken door deze toe te voegen aan een recordtype <!--in a record type table (I don't think you can create them elsewhere right now)-->

 U kunt records maken in de tabelweergave van een pagina met recordtypen.